Great Bullion Famine: Famine

 The bullion famine caused a European economic recession that only the Portuguese and Low Countries were capable of surviving.
 During the 15th century, silver bullion became so rare that commodities were used in place of coin.
 European trade, c.1410, was crippled by the bullion famine and barely improved by the time the second bullion famine struck in c.1440.

-Barter became so common place that the spice pepper was used in place of bullion, with the Germans calling their bankers, peppermen.
-In England, the lack of bullion brought about a barter system, while in France people resorted to barter by 1420.
-Edward IV passed an act in 1464, stating that carders, spinners, weavers, and fullers were to be paid lawful money for their wages.
-Although continued complaints by the cloth industry indicate this act was neglected.
-In France, the barter system was improvised based on the value of commodities, if one commodity were deemed more expensive than the other, the difference was topped off with a payment of money.
+Barter became so commonplace that the spice pepper was used in place of bullion, with the Germans calling their bankers peppermen.
+In England, the lack of bullion brought about a barter system, in response Edward IV of England passed an act in 1464, stating that carders, spinners, weavers, and fullers were to be paid lawful money for their wages; continued complaints by the cloth industry indicate this act was neglected.

+In France people resorted to barter by 1420, and a barter system was improvised based on the value of commodities, if one commodity were deemed more expensive than the other, the difference was topped off with a payment of money.

 As the bullion supply worsened, mining and refining techniques were improved.
 Georgius Agricola in his work, De re metallica, recorded these techniques.
 It also drove shipwrights to enhance the ability of merchant ships to extend their trading range.
 These naval advances were copied by the Genoans for their merchant vessels.

-The exploration and later discovery of America, is believed to have been fueled by the bullion famine.
+The exploration and later discovery of America is believed to have been fueled by the bullion famine.
 Columbus's voyage was motivated by the search for gold, being mentioned in his diary sixty-five times.
-The Portuguese exploration of Africa and a trade route to India via the Cape of Good Hope, was similarly fueled by the famine.
+The Portuguese exploration of Africa and a trade route to India via the Cape of Good Hope was similarly fueled by the famine.

 Restoration

 The discovery of the New World and with it silver from Mexico and Peru ended the bullion famine by 1550.
-Pieper supports this stating the Caribbean gold mines were exploited to end the European bullion famine.
+Pieper supports this thesis, stating the Caribbean gold mines were exploited and thus ended the European bullion famine.
 Moyk Lieberman states that an increase in bullion, the reopening of old mines, and a resurgence in population allowed mine production to remain constant, which also assisted in ending the bullion famine.
-By 1440s, Portugal was able to bolster its economy by trading for African gold bullion.
+Even as early as the 1440s, Portugal was able to bolster its economy by trading for African gold bullion.